wiktor-k/sequoia/sq/sq-usage.md

         --private-key-store <KEY_STORE>
             Provides parameters for private key store

-        --revocation-key <KEY_FILE>
+        --revocation-file <KEY_FILE>
-            Signs the revocation certificate using the key specified in KEY_FILE.
+            Signs the revocation certificate using the key in KEY_FILE.
 If the key is different from the certificate, this creates a third-party revocation.
 If this option is not provided, and the certificate includes secret key material, then that key is used to sign the revocation certificate.

     -t, --time <TIME>
             Chooses keys valid at the specified time and sets the revocation